CCBlueX/Documentation/md/tutorials/installation.md

 - [Sodium](https://modrinth.com/mod/sodium) to massively improve performance.
 - [Fabric API](https://modrinth.com/mod/fabric-api) as many other mods depend on it.
-- [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) allows you to connect to all servers running Minecraft 1.8 and above.
+- [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) allows you to connect to all servers running Minecraft 1.7 and above. **Important: LiquidBounce is currently only compatible with ViaFabricPlus Version 3.0.6!**
 - [Lithium](https://modrinth.com/mod/lithium) to improve performance further.
 - [Mod Menu](https://modrinth.com/mod/modmenu) gives you a list of all installed mods similar to Forge.